Cloufield/GWASTutorial/19_ld/README.md

 min\{ p_A(1-p_B), p_B(1-p_A)  \} & \text{when } D \gt 0 \\
 \end{cases}
 $$

+It measures how much proportion of the haplotypes had undergone recombination.

 In practice, the most commonly used alternative metric to $D_{normalized}$ is $r^2$, the correlation coefficient, which can be obtained by: